-NOTE: Parameters specified in business service user properties no longer work as is.
-You need to create named subsystems and specify the parameters for the subsystems.
-Then, you need to specify the named subsystems you created, for example, as business service user properties in a workflow or through scripting.
-Note that business service user properties work for the SAP Connector business services.
+NOTE: You must create named subsystems and specify the parameters for the subsystems.
+Then, you specify the named subsystems you created, for example, as business service user properties in a workflow or through scripting.
+You must specify named subsystem parameters by the values of their Alias fields in the Profile Parameters list.